groupfivesoftware/NotificationBundle/README.md

 ```

 # 5. Create a notification
-Just simple create an entity Notification.
-After success insert in database a notification will be send to server and server will find connection that match `userId` field from `jsonSerialize`.
+Create an entity: `Notification`.
+After successfully inserting it in the database, a notification will be sent to the server and the server will find the connection that matches `userId` field from `jsonSerialize`.

 ```php
  $notification = new Notifications();